 Things can go wrong on holiday.
-You could fall ill or have an accident; you could have money or luggage stolen; your visit might be cancelled or cut short through injury or illness; your family may need to fly out to be with you if there is a serious incident.
-All these risks and more can be covered by taking out travel insurance.
+You could fall ill or have an accident, you could have money or luggage stolen, or your visit might be cancelled or cut short because of injury or illness.
+You can cover these risks and many more by buying travel insurance.

 You should ensure your policy covers:

-Cover may also be provided if you are needed at home because of fire, storm or flood, or if you are required by the police to come home following a burglary.
+Cover can also be provided if you're needed at home because of a fire, storm or flooding.

-Some policies also cover cancellation arising from you being made redundant or if a strike or bad weather affects the departure of a flight or ship.
+Some policies also cover cancellation that could happen if you're made redundant or if a strike or bad weather affects the departure of a flight or ship.

-You need a policy with sufficient cover to refund the full cost of your holiday.
-Check your policy for details.
+You should get a policy with enough cover to refund the full cost of your holiday.

 Travel insurance can cover stolen, lost or damaged possessions.
 You can normally set the limit of the cover, but the limit should be adequate and realistic for your own circumstances.
 The higher the limit of the cover, the more expensive the policy will be.

-Policies will generally limit claims for single items – the limit can vary from as low as £250 up to £1000 or more.
+Policies will generally limit claims for single items – the limit can vary from around £250 up to £1,000 or more.
 There is likely to be a similar limit on the total paid to replace valuables, such as cameras or jewellery.
 Check that these limits are sufficient.

-You should not rely on compensation from the airline if it loses your luggage.
+You shouldn't rely on compensation from the airline if it loses your luggage.
 By law, airlines need only pay a specified minimum value per kilo of lost luggage – this will probably be inadequate to cover the full value of your belongings.

-All insurance policies will almost always say that you must take care of your belongings at all times.
-If you don't, the policy may not pay out, so as a general rule, treat your property as if it were uninsured.
+Most insurance policies will require you to take care of your belongings at all times.
+If you don't, the policy might not pay your claim.

-Remember that losses should be reported to the local police within 24 hours, and proof of notification will be required when you make your claim.
+Any losses should be reported to the local police within 24 hours, and your insurer will need proof of notification when you make your claim.

-Many holiday insurance policies have a provision relating to emergency repatriation.
-This is returning you to your country of residence.
-Insurance companies require that you adhere strictly to their terms and conditions, so it is important that you have read and understood the terms, before starting the process of emergency repatriation.
+Many holiday insurance policies have a provision for emergency repatriation.
+This means returning you to the country that you live in.
+Insurance companies require that you adhere strictly to their terms and conditions, so it's important that you've read and understood the terms before starting the process of emergency repatriation.

-If you are relying on them to reimburse you for emergency flights, please contact your insurance company directly before making travel arrangements, as they usually have specific procedures and providers that they want you to use.
+If you're relying on them to reimburse you for emergency flights, contact your insurance company directly before making travel arrangements, as they usually have specific procedures and/or providers that you should use.

-You may also want to check if your policy covers you for legal expenses to help you pursue compensation or damages following personal injury whilst abroad.
-This could be of particular use if there is no legal aid system in place in the country to which you are travelling.
+You may also want to check if your policy covers you for legal expenses to help you claim compensation or damages following an injury while you're abroad.
+This could be particularly useful if there isn't a system of getting free legal advice in the country you're travelling to.

-Some travel insurance policies cover you if your airline goes bust before you travel or whilst you are abroad.
-If you have no other form of financial protection, you may want to ensure you buy a policy that includes this cover.
+Some travel insurance policies cover you if your airline goes out of business before you travel or while you're abroad.
+If you have no other form of financial protection, you might want to ensure you buy a policy that includes this cover.